Biden Calls CA Woman Who Wrote Letter About Job Loss

-President Joe Biden gave a pep talk to a California woman who was laid off because of the coronavirus pandemic, during a conversation the White House said is part of an effort to help him engage more consistently with regular Americans.
+President Joe Biden personally called a California woman who was laid off because of the coronavirus pandemic, during what the White House said is part of an effort to help him engage more consistently with regular Americans.

-The White House on Saturday released a two-and-a-half-minute video of Biden’s long-distance telephone conversation with Michele Voelkert, identifying her only as Michele.
+The White House on Saturday released a two-and-a-half-minute video of Biden’s long-distance telephone conversation with Michele Voelkert.

-After losing her job at a startup clothing company in July, she wrote Biden a letter.
+After losing her job at a San Francisco-based startup clothing company in July, she wrote Biden a letter.
 He read it, then called her.

+She never expected the president himself would respond by calling her directly.

+“When the Biden team called me I thought it was spam and I hung up,” she said.
+“I’m glad they tried back.”

-The Roseville, California, woman told Biden “it’s been a tough time” trying to find work.
+The Roseville woman told Biden “it’s been a tough time” trying to find work.

 Biden, who spoke from his Oval Office desk, replied that his father used to say a job is about dignity and respect as much as it is about a paycheck.
 He described his $1.9 trillion coronavirus relief plan, which calls for $1,400 payments to people like Voelkert, and other economic aid for individuals and small businesses.
 There’s also money to help distribute coronavirus vaccines.